Joshy882/wordle-processor/README.md

 2. Right-click anywhere on page and click `View page source`
 3. Scroll to the bottom of the page and click on the link that looks like this: `main.3d28ac0c.js`
 4. Scroll down to see the two lists of five letter words.
 They will be in the format `var Ma=[answers-list],Oa=[allowed-guesses-list]`.
 The list following `var Ma=` is the answers list.
 The list following `Oa=` is the allowed guesses list (not including the answers).
-5. Copy the lists into their respective text files in the same directory as the `wordle.py` program.
+5. Copy the lists into their respective text files in the lists folder.

 # Running the program